-See VHDL Attribute and Directive Syntax, on page 746 for different ways to specify VHDL attributes and directives.
+See VHDL Attribute and Directive Syntax, on page 736 for different ways to specify VHDL attributes and directives.

-'''

-attribute alspin of object : objectType is "pin_number" ;
+attribute alspin of object : objectType is "pin\number";

-'''

-Where object is the port, objectType is signal, and pin_number is the Microsemi I/O pin.
+Where object is the port, objectType is signal, and pin\number is the Microsemi I/O pin.
 For example:

 '''

 entity comparator is

 port (datain : in bit_vector(7 downto 0);

 clk : in bit;

 dataout : out bit);

 attribute alspin : string;

 attribute alspin of dataout : signal is "48";

--- Other code

 '''

-alspreserve Attribute
+alspreserve

-Attribute; Microsemi (except 500K and PA).
+Attribute; Microsemi.
 Specifies a net that you do not want removed (optimized away) by the Microsemi Designer place-and-route tool.
 The alspreserve attribute has no effect on synthesis, but is passed directly to the Microsemi Designer place-and-route software.
-However, to prevent the net from being removed during the synthesis process, you must also use the syn_keep Directive directive.
+However, to prevent the net from being removed during the synthesis process, you must also use the syn\keep directive.

+define\attribute {n:net\name} alspreserve {1}

+In the attribute syntax, net\name is the name of the net to preserve.

+''' define_attribute {n:and_out3} alspreserve {1}; define_attribute {n:or_out1} alspreserve {1}; '''

 '''

-define_attribute {n:net_name} alspreserve {1}

-'''

-In the attribute syntax, net_name is the name of the net to preserve.

-''' define_attribute {n:and_out3} alspreserve {1}; define attribute {n:or out1} alspreserve {1}; '''

-'''

-object / synthesis alspreserve = 1 /;
+object / synthesis alspreserve = 1 / ;

 '''